RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 the non-linear convergence was done using Scipy's wrapped modified Levenberg-Marquardt algorithm (function `scipy.optimize.leastsq` of [Scipy](http://scipy.org/)).

-To constrain the model parameters to within plausible ranges, some variable transformations can be applied to the non-linear objective function.
+To constrain the model parameters to plausible ranges, some variable transformations can be applied to the non-linear objective function.
 These were implemented as optional features that can be controlled through user-provided arguments.
-To restrict the range of the volume fraction to values between 0 and 1, the variable $f$ in equation 7 can be replaced by $\sin(f_t - \pi/2)/2+1/2$ and non-linear convergence is performed as a function of $f_t$.
+To restrict the range of the volume fraction to values between 0 and 1, the variable $f$ in equation 8 can be replaced by $\sin(f_t - \pi/2)/2+1/2$ and non-linear convergence is performed as a function of $f_t$.
 To ensure that the diffusion tensor is positive definite, diffusion parameters can be converted to the Cholesky decomposition elements as described in [@Koay2006-zo].